angelamcosta/so_long/README.md

 - :white_large_square: Make the player lose when they touch an enemy patrol.
 - :white_large_square: Add some sprite animation.
-- :white_large_square: Display the movement count directly on screen instead of writing it in the shell.
+- :ballot_box_with_check: Display the movement count directly on screen instead of writing it in the shell.

 </details>